Free Video Poker Online Guide

 Types of Free Video Poker Games Online

-Even if you’re going to play video poker for free, it still helps to know about the available games.
-The following are some of the most popular options, although the selection will vary from casino to casino.
+Even if you’re going to play online video poker for free, it still helps to know about the available game types.
+The following are the most popular types of video poker, although the selection varies from one casino to the next.
+Our reviewers list the video poker games available in our casino reviews.

 Jacks or Better Video Poker – The most common variety of video poker, this game is also referred to as “draw poker.”
 Players receive a payout based on the strength of their poker hand, and they must have at least a pair of jacks before they can finish in the money.
 The most coveted hand is the royal flush, and the game will offer a return of 4000 credits if you make the maximum wager.
 Playing five credits (the maximum) yields a theoretical return of 99.5%, while playing with fewer credits offers a possible return of 98.4%.